History of cricket to 1725: Rules and equipment of early cricket

 Early cricketers played in their everyday clothes and had no protective equipment such as gloves or pads.
 A 1743 painting of a game in progress at the Artillery Ground depicts two batsmen and a bowler dressed alike in white shirt, breeches, white knee-length stockings and shoes with buckles.
 The wicket-keeper wears the same clothes with the addition of a waistcoat.
 An umpire and scorer wear three-quarter length coats and tricorn hats.
 Apart from the shirts and stockings, none of the clothes are white and no one wears pads or gloves.
 The ball is bowled underarm along the ground, as in bowls, at varying speed towards a wicket consisting of two stumps mounted by a single crosspiece.
 The batsman addresses the delivery with a bat that resembles a modern hockey stick, this shape being ideal for dealing with a ball on the ground.
 The modern straight bat is said to have evolved in the 1760s after the introduction of the pitched delivery.

 The record of the 1622 case at Boxgrove contains the earliest reference to the cricket bat.
 The term "batt" in cricket was peculiar to Kent and Sussex, where coastal smugglers were known as "batmen" because of the cudgels they carried.
 The earliest reference to a "flat-faced" bat (i.e., with a flat surface at the bottom of the stick in ice hockey style) also occurs in 1622.
 The term "bat" remained comparatively rare until about 1720.
 The terms in more general use were "staff", "stave" or "stick".
 These tended to have regional usage: for example, "stave" was used in the Gloucester area and "batt" in the south-east; while "staff" and especially "stick" were more widely used.
-"Bat" is derived from the French "battledore", shaped like a table tennis bat, which was used by washerwomen to beat their washing with.

 The earliest reference to the cricket ball is found in 1658 in Mysteries of Love and Eloquence by Edward Phillips.
 The pitch has been 22 yards long (i.e., a chain) since the first known code of Laws in 1744 and it is believed this length had been in use since the introduction of Gunter's chain in 1620.
 The over consisted of four deliveries until the 19th century.